Skip to content

 channel_history

-rollback stable → v2 (history pointer moves to h2)
+rollback prod → v2 (history pointer moves to h2)

-rollback stable → v1 (history pointer moves to h1)
+rollback prod → v1 (history pointer moves to h1)

 Workflows